-“Well, your HST return is due this month, and you’ll have to pay more if you file late,” replies accountant Jonathan.
+“Well, your HST return is due this month, and you’ll have to pay more if you file late,” replies the accountant.

 “OK, fine, I’ll have a look.
 Wait, what was this receipt for?
 I don’t remember.”

-“If you aren’t sure that it’s a legitimate business expense, you shouldn’t record it.”
+“If you aren’t sure it’s a legitimate business expense, you shouldn’t record it.”